Rafael Nadal wins Madrid Masters after Kei Nishikori retires

 "I suffered a similar situation in Australia this year.
 So I know what I'm talking about and how bitter it is, especially when you're playing an important match."

 Nishikori, 24, went close to causing a major upset in Madrid, only to injure his back during a service game at 4-3 in the second set.

-He had required several bouts of treatment during Saturday's three-hour win over David Ferrer, but this time the trainer was unable to get the Japanese player back to a competitive state.
+He had required several bouts of treatment during Saturday's but this time the trainer was unable to get the Japanese player back to a competitive state.